satansdeer/satansdeer.github.com/src/pages/posts/react-native-mobx-tutorial/index.md

 ## Observers

-Strictly speaking `observers` aren't part of mobx core.
+Strictly speaking `observers` aren't part of MobX core.
 They are provided by the `mobx-react` package.
 But anyway…

 They are used to make your views "observe" `observables` and re-render on change.